sjtrimble/angular/aio/content/getting-started/index.md

 <div class="alert is-helpful">

+Many applications need to solve the same general problems, such as presenting a unified user interface, presenting data, and allowing data entry.
+Such a solution can be built as Angular *libraries* and these libraries can be published and shared as *npm packages*.

+An Angular library is an Angular [project](guide/glossary#project) that differs from an app in that it cannot run on its own.
+A library must be imported and used in an app.

+Libraries extend Angular's base functionality.
+For example, to add [reactive forms](guide/reactive-forms) to an app, add the library package using `ng add @angular/forms`, then import the `ReactiveFormsModule` from the `@angular/forms` library in your application code.
 Angular integrates with the popular open-source library [Reactive Extensions for Javascript](https://rxjs.dev)(RxJS), which uses [observables](guide/glossary#observable) to handle asynchronous behavior in your application.
 Learn more about observable streams in Angular's [Observables guide](guide/observables).

 </div>